nametaggle/nametaggle.github.io/procedures/020-ProfileSetup/index.md

   <tr>
     <td class="step-num">4</td>
-    <td class="description">NameTaggle will present a popup. choose one:
+    <td class="description">NameTaggle will present a popup selction menu. choose one:
     <ul>
       <li>Camera - Take a new selfie.</li>
       <li>Gallery - Select a previous photo from your photo collection.</li>